Mattbusel/LLM-Hallucination-Detection-Script/README.md

 A comprehensive, framework-agnostic toolkit for detecting potential hallucinations in Large Language Model (LLM) responses.
 Works with any LLM API including OpenAI GPT, Anthropic Claude, local models, and more.

+> ** 7+ GitHub Stars • 100s of Repo Clones • Trusted by Early Builders**

+This toolkit isn’t just another hallucination detector — it's a production-grade firewall for LLM outputs, built from scratch in Python, Rust, and C++.

+ **Note**: Model weights + trained binaries are not currently available — only the full framework and interfaces.
+If you want to build your own models, everything you need is here.
+ Model drops may come in future versions, but are currently held for evaluation and security reasons.

+**Fork it.
+Clone it.
+Integrate it.** This repo is just getting started.

 ##  New: Token-by-Token Visualizer (Rust MVP)
 A production-grade Rust MVP that color-codes and visualizes token-level confidence for LLM output.